Mir Mohammad Nasiruddin: Career

-Nasiruddin served as the State Minister of Civil Aviation and Tourism in the Second Khaleda Cabinet.
-He was the Four-party Alliance candidate in the 2005 Chittagong Mayoral election.
+Mir Nasiruddin served as the State Minister for Ministry of Civil Aviation and Tourism in the second Khaleda Zia cabinet.
+He was the Four-party Alliance candidate in the 2005 Chittagong mayoral election.
 He was defeated by the incumbent Mayor A. B. M. Mohiuddin Chowdhury of the Bangladesh Awami League.
-He is an adviser of Bangladesh Nationalist Party Chairperson and former Prime Minister of Bangladesh, Khaleda Zia.
-On 5 May 2017, he met the chief Hefazat-e-Islam Bangladesh, Shah Ahmad Shafi, at Hathazari Madrasa, Chittagong.
+He is an Adviser of Bangladesh Nationalist Party (BNP) Chairperson and former Prime Minister of Bangladesh, Khaleda Zia.
+On 5 May 2017, he met the chief of Hefazat-e-Islam Bangladesh, Shah Ahmad Shafi, at Hathazari Madrasa, Chittagong.

 Corruption

-On 12 July 2007, Nasiruddin was jailed by a special Anti-Corruption court for corruption along with his son Mir Mohammed Helal Uddin for 13 years.
-Bangladesh High Court nullified the sentences in August 2010.
-On 3 July 2014, Bangladesh Supreme Court scrapped the High Court order that acquitted him of all charges.
+On 12 July 2007, Nasiruddin was jailed by a special anti-corruption court for corruption along with his son Mir Mohammed Helal Uddin for 13 years.
+The Bangladesh High Court nullified the sentences in August 2010.
+On 3 July 2014, the Bangladesh Supreme Court scrapped the High Court order that acquitted him of all charges.